JUDEELRICA/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-Wrote a function that prints every other character of a string
+Wrote a function that prints n elements of an array of integers